 “You can come in.”

 She took two steps in, then stopped to wait for me.
 I closed the door then overtook her in order to lead her to the kitchen.
-My aunt intercepted us before we could make the turn in to greet her.
+My aunt intercepted us before we could make the turn in.

 “Sister!”
 My mother exclaimed joyfully.